kdrag0n/pyrobud/README.md

 It is also possible to run the bot on a smartphone.
 On Android it can be done with the [Termux](https://wiki.termux.com/wiki/Main_Page) app, and on iOS it should be possible using the [iSH](https://ish.app/) app.
-Note that I have only tested the Android solution, so try it on iOS at your own risk.

-I do not endorse abuse of free cloud web hosting services (such as Heroku) to run the bot.
-Please do not ask me for assistance with such endeavors — you are on your own if you insist on running the bot that way.

 ## Installation

 ### Using Docker

-Simply run `docker run --rm -v "$PWD/data:/data" kdrag0n/pyrobud` to run the latest stable version with the data directory set to `data` in the current working directory.
+Simply run `docker run --rm -itv "$PWD/data:/data" kdrag0n/pyrobud` to run the latest stable version with the data directory set to `data` in the current working directory.
 Feel free to customize the data directory as you wish, as long as you create `config.toml` in your chosen data directory using the